 How to open Demat account for NRIs

 NRIs can open a Demat account and trading account with stockbrokers or banks registered with NSDL and CDSL.
 For that you need to have either NRE or NRO bank account.
-You need to select either a repatriable Demat account or non-repatriable Demat account depending on their needs.
+You need to select either a repatriable Demat account or a non-repatriable Demat account depending on your.
 NRIs can open a Demat account online or offline.
 Here are the steps to open Demat accounts:

 - Download and fill the Demat account opening form.

 - Attach all the required documents.